-When we listened to WMU, they told us their identity was a school that fosters an emotional connection between university and the student, celebrates diversity, builds a bright future for the world, and embodies "diamond in the rough" - a public university in a cozy, unique city that gives you an education equal to anywhere else.
+When we listened to WMU, they told us their identity was a school that fosters an emotional connection between university and the student.
+It celebrates diversity, builds a bright future for the world, and embodies the phrase"diamond in the rough."
+WMU is a public university in a cozy, unique city that gives you an education equal to anywhere else.

-We eagerly anticipate continuing to work with WMU for years to come, watching them build and telling the story of it.
-We believe every project we finish for them is more exciting than the one before it.
-View our most recent work for them below.
+We eagerly anticipate continuing our work with WMU for years to come, as we watch them build and get to be a part of telling the story.
+We believe every project we finish for them is more exciting than the last.
+You can view our most recent work for them below.

 WMU's historic East Campus building was a scenic landmark loved by students and citizens alike.
 In the last few years, the tough decision was made to tear down and renovate most of the building.
 When construction was finished, Rhino was asked to make a video celebrating the shared memories of the building.

 Recently, President Dunn retired, ending a wonderful chapter of WMU's history.
 We were saddened to say goodbye to a friend of the city, but were honored to be asked to document the farewell tour of a man who has done so much for WMU, and by extension, Kalamazoo.